 Michaela: [00:01:43] Yeah.
 I'm also really, really thrilled.
 So Katie, can you tell me and my listeners a little bit more about security, vulnerability programs?
 What are those and why should we care?

 Michaela: [00:02:28] Yeah.
-And so what are when their ability disclosure programs in particular?
-So how can you imagine that is that, that I’m, you know, designing some processes so that other can report box, for example, that they find, or is that also something that happens internally?
+And so what are vulnerability disclosure programs in particular?
+So how can you imagine that?
+Is that, that I'm, you know, designing some processes so that other can report bugs, for example, that they find, or is that also something that happens internally?

 Katie: [00:02:45] Well, vulnerability disclosure is a term that is used to describe, you know, letting somebody know about a vulnerability.
-It was actually originated by the hacker side of the equation, security researchers, as, you know, some companies refuse to call them hackers, but I am a hacker, you know?
-And, and so the term itself was about how will hackers.
-Disclosed vulnerabilities either to the public to let them know that they’re not safe and what steps to protect themselves or disclose the vulnerability to a software vendor, usually, you know, to tell them about it so that software vendor can fix it and then issue a patch or an advisory or something to tell its users what to do.
+It was actually originated by the hacker side of the equation, security researchers, as, you know, some companies refuse to call them hackers, but I am a hacker, you know, And, and so the term itself was about how will hackers.
+Disclosed vulnerabilities either to the public to let them know that they're not safe and what steps to protect themselves or disclose the vulnerability to a software vendor, usually, you know, to tell them about it so that software vendor can fix it and then issue a patch or an advisory or something to tell its users what to do.
 But the term vulnerability disclosure actually originated with hackers.
-It then became adopted by organizations who want to create a process to receive vulnerability reports.
-Or it’s and then disclose, you know, the outcome right.
-Of their investigation, either nothing to see here, you know, this wasn’t actually a bug or an actual software patch or, you know, were fixed and an advisory.
+It then became adopted by organizations who want to create a process to receive vulnerability reports, and then disclose the outcome, right, of their investigation.
+Either "nothing to see here", you know, "this wasn't actually a bug" or an actual software patch or, you know, a fix and an advisory.
 So that is the process of own disclosure.
 As we know it today.
-And

-Michaela: [00:03:54] so I imagine I’m like a company and obviously my software probably has some security holes, some vulnerabilities.
-And so if people are coming and hacking my side, is that a good thing or is that a bad thing?
-So do I want people to come actually come and find issues on my side?
+Michaela: [00:03:54] And so, I imagine I'm like a company and obviously my software probably has some security holes, some vulnerabilities.
+And so if people are coming and hacking my site, is that a good thing or is that a bad thing?
+So do I want people to come actually come and find issues on my site?
 Or do you want them to stay away?

-Katie: [00:04:14] Well, you definitely want a mechanism that if somebody notices something wrong with your site, you know, that you’d have some mechanism to receive a vulnerability report from the outside, but that should not happen before you’ve actually looked for vulnerabilities yourself.
-And that is something that is.
-Hugely important and often overlooked.
-When people look at vileness Gaucher programs as sort of an end goal to their security, where once they do that, then they’re, they’re all good.
-And they’ll just wait for the public to tell them about vulnerabilities.
-That’s a very inefficient mindset.
+Katie: [00:04:14] Well, you definitely want a mechanism that if somebody notices something wrong with your site, you know, that you'd have some mechanism to receive a vulnerability report from the outside, but that should not happen before you've actually looked for vulnerabilities yourself.
+And that is something that is hugely important and often overlooked.
+When people look at vulnerability disclosure programs as sort of an end goal to their security, where once they do that, then they're, they're all good.
+And they'll just wait for the public to tell them about vulnerabilities.
+That's a very inefficient mindset.
 So yes, you should have a way for people to report vulnerabilities to you from the outside.
-But if that’s your primary source of learning about vulnerabilities, Then you are not a very secure organization and you have made very unwise choices and investments in what you’ve decided to do first.
-Yeah.
+But if that's your primary source of learning about vulnerabilities, Then you are not a very secure organization and you have made very unwise choices and investments in what you've decided to do first.

-Michaela: [00:05:06] So, and if I’m, let’s say I’m ordinary, maybe a little bit smaller company, maybe a young company, I don’t know, you know, something like this and we have developed software and you know, this is what we mainly do.
+Michaela: [00:05:06] Yeah.
+So, and if I'm, let's say I'm ordinary, maybe a little bit smaller company, maybe a young company, I don't know, you know, something like this and we have developed software and you know, this is what we mainly do.
 We think this is our business goal, right.
 And we want to go to market.
 And so our main resources are software engineers that are working on our system.
-What would be some of the first.
-Steps.
-If we are in self note that we haven’t invested enough insecurity, what should be our first step to make our system more secure and, you know, detect and close our own vulnerabilities.
+What would be some of the first steps if we ourselves know that we haven't invested enough insecurity?
+What should be our first step to make our system more secure and, you know, detect and close our own vulnerabilities?